 Length of Policy—The length of your policy can be two years, three years, five years, or lifetime coverage.
 (Under the original contract, no two-year option was available).
 For other than lifetime coverage, the period and the maximum benefit create a pool of money.
 The insurance will pay benefits until your pool of money is exhausted, a process that may be shorter or longer than the length of the policy depending on your actual expenses.
 A lifetime benefit has a limitless pool of money.

 Inflation Protection—Two inflation-protection features are available.

 Under automatic compound inflation protection, you choose to have your benefit increase by either 4 percent or 5 percent every year, compounded annually.
 The increases are effective at the anniversary of the effective date of that coverage, regardless of actual inflation.
-(For coverage elected under the original contract and retained, only a 5 percent level was available).
+(Under the original contract, only a 5 percent level was available).

 Waiting Period—The waiting period—also called an elimination period or deductible—is the number of days of covered care that you (or other insurance coverage you may have) must pay for before the insurance begins to pay.
 The period is 90 calendar days, with no incurred expenses required.
 Days need not be consecutive or related to the same condition.
-For coverage elected under the original contract and retained, a 30-day waiting period was available, and waiting periods are measured in days during which you are eligible for benefits and receiving covered services.
+(Under the original contract, a 30-day waiting period was available, and waiting periods for coverage elected then and retained are measured in days during which you are eligible for benefits and receiving covered services.)